CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 </html>
 ```

-In your CSS file, add the img tag.
+In your CSS file, add the IMG tag.
 We will give it a position "fixed", with a "top" value of 10px (meaning 10px between the image and the top of the viewport) and a "left" value of 10px (meaning 10px between the image and the left side of the viewport).

 We are also setting the z-index to 1, to make sure that the gif will be on top.